ChrisPSR/Chris-s-Arduino-Rail-HaTrack/README.md

 Chris-s-Arduino-Rail-HaTrack
 ============================

-crocontroller research into controlling the model railway and traffic
+Microcontroller research into controlling the model railway and traffic